 KARON: Thanks!
 I appreciate that.
 OK, as the fourth quarter rush comes to an end what are the top three tasks you recommend for Amazon sellers so they can start the new year on the right foot?

 - Goal setting – Many of us have goals, but a goal without a plan is just a dream.
 Make sure your goals are specific, measurable, actionable, realistic, and time bound.
-A weak goal is “I will make more money in 2017 than last year.”
-A great goal is “I will average sales of 200 units per month by July 2017 by reinvesting as much capital back into more inventory as possible.”
+A weak goal is “I will make more money this year than last year.”
+A great goal is “I will average sales of 200 units per month by July by reinvesting as much capital back into more inventory as possible.”

 - Long-Term Storage Fee Repricing – On February 15, Amazon will charge a long-term storage fee for every item you have stored in Amazon warehouses for over 6 months.
 It’s a good idea now to try and reprice your inventory that will cause the bulk of your long-term storage fees (I have walkthroughs on my blog and in the YFBA book that show in detail how to do this).

 - Get your books in order – If you’ve been lazy about keeping track of receipts, profits, losses, sales, etc. then now is a great time to start fresh.
 It’s important to know your numbers so that you can see what items, stores, categories, etc. are the most profitable for your Amazon business.
 Maybe you thought selling grocery items was worth the time and money, but do you really know?
 Keeping good track of your numbers will show you in more details how well you’re doing (or not doing).
 Plus, keeping good records will also help you out come tax time.